Tension Board climbing: setup, benchmarks, and high-quality sessions

 Skin, Tendons & Recovery

 Finally, ensure you allow at least 48 to 72 hours of rest between hard finger or tension board sessions.
-This recovery window is essential for both tendon repair and skin regeneration.

 Troubleshooting & Common Mistakes